kevinkh89/technical-writing/muitable-crypto-rates/README.md

 }
 ```

-notice we have set two fields for the state `data`,`isLoading`.the `isLoading` is true initaly so the table would show a skeleton and when the promise is fulfilled the data, we set the `isLoading` to false.
+notice we have set two fields for the state `data`, `isLoading`.the `isLoading` is true initially so the table would show a skeleton and when the promise is fulfilled in the data, we set the `isLoading` to false.
 we use `setInterval` to call init every 1 minute to update the table.

-> _this is a side note in regards of different approaches toward calling a function immediately and setting a time interval on the callee, you can skip this part if you want._
+> _this is a side note in regards to different approaches toward calling a function immediately and setting a time interval on the callee, you can skip this part if you want._
-> there other interesting ways to achieve immediately calling a function and setting a time interval:
+> there are other interesting ways to achieve immediately calling a function and setting a time interval:
 >
 > 1.using a setTimeout:
 >